 (a) Each Lender hereby severally agrees, on the terms and conditions of this Agreement, to make advances from time to time prior to the Final Advance Date to the Trust in Dollars on the terms and subject to the conditions of this Agreement in an aggregate principal amount equal to (but not exceeding) the amount of such Lender=s Commitment in effect from time to time (each, an AAdvance@ and, collectively with all such Advances made by the Lenders hereunder including those maintained by the Lenders from time to time hereunder pursuant to an assignment or assignments of all or part of the initial Advances, the AAdvances@).
 Within the limits of each Bank=s Commitment, the Trust may borrow Advances, repay Advances in accordance with Article VI, prepay Advances in accordance with Article VII and reborrow Advances under and subject to the terms and conditions of this Agreement.

-(b) The proceeds of each Tranche drawn down hereunder shall be used by the Trust to purchase the Class B Interest in the Asset LLC to which such Tranche relates (as specified in the applicable Asset Notice) pursuant to a Sale and Auction Agreement and for no other purpose, except that the parties hereto agree and acknowledge that from time to time the Trust may use the proceeds of a Tranche to acquire a Class B Interest in an Asset LLC from the Hawaii 125-0 Trust, a Delaware business trust, (such Tranches being referred to herein as the AHawaii Tranches@).
+(b) The proceeds of each Tranche drawn down hereunder shall be used by the Trust to purchase the Class B Interest in the Asset LLC to which such Tranche relates (as specified in the applicable Asset Notice) pursuant to a Sale and Auction Agreement and for no other purpose, except that the parties hereto agree and acknowledge that (i) on the Closing Date, the Trust will use the proceeds of the Hawaii Tranches to repay the outstanding principal balance on the existing notes under the Hawaii Facility Agreement and (ii) from time to time the Trust may use the proceeds of a Tranche to acquire a Class B Interest in an Asset LLC from the Hawaii I II 125-0 Trust, a Delaware business trust, (such Tranches being referred to herein as the AHawaii I II Tranches@).

 (c) Each Lender=s obligation to make Advances shall terminate on the Final Advance Date and the Commitments shall reduce to zero on the Final Advance Date.